xis24/system_design/notes_ch3.md

 #### performance optimizations

-LSM - tree algo can be slow when looking up keys that don't exist.
+LSM - tree algorithm can be slow when looking up keys that don't exist.
 In order to solve this issue, storage engine often use **bloom filters** (a memory-efficient data structure for approximating the contents of a set.
 It can tell you if a key does not appear in the db)

 There are also different strategy to determine the order and timing of how SSTables are compacted and merged: size tiered and leveled compaction.
 In size-tiered compaction, newer and smaller SSTables are successively merged into older and large SSTables.